Unwinding in Hayward

 Getting there: It's 2½ hours northeast of the Twin Cities.

 Everyone wants to see Hayward's giant muskie, whose toothy mouth is a favorite spot for weddings.

-Accommodations: The McCormick House, a block from downtown, is very handsome and offers an extremely high level of hospitality.
-It has six lovely rooms, and the rates include an excellent breakfast made to order.
+Accommodations: The McCormick House, a block from downtown, has six lovely rooms, and the rates include breakfast made to order.

 Rooms include Internet access, high-definition televisions and DVD players and digital direct-dial telephones.
 There's a gas fireplace in the library, a comfortable gathering spot, and a large hot tub on the back deck, overlooking an English garden.
 Check for special deals and packages.
 Call 715-934-3339.

 The handsomely restored 1923 Spider Lake Lodge, half an hour east of town, has seven rooms, and rates include breakfast.
 It's very popular; reserve at 800-653-9472.